gspolima/Card-Names/README.md

 # Card Names - The ultimate tool to stay on top of things

 ### to do
-- implement functionality to allow removing all cards at once.
+- fix the overflow of cards outside the boundaries of the container.
-- fix the goddamn overflow of cards outside the boundaries of the container.
+- make it mobile-friendly, oneday.